 JustHope creates vibrant learning environments within schools by implementing Entrepreneurial School (link) and Teacher Leadership programs (link) in addition to equipping teachers with didactic materials and resources needed to enhance their lessons.
 Outside of the classroom, JustHope offers a number of programs through the Cultural Center (link) that focus on experiential education for personal development and community engagement.

-JustHope partners provide scholarships for children, youth, and college students from our partner communities.
-Three levels of scholarship support follow primary, secondary, and university students.
+JustHope partners provide scholarships for primary school children and college students from our partner communities.

 In 2010, Glenis Beatriz Martinez Mungia, from the Boca de Cantero sector in Chacraseca, started taking classes in Business Administration at a local university.
 Her family all worked hard to help cover the costs, but there simply were't enough resources to put food on the table and pay for school.
 Glenis had to quit she thought her dream was over.
 Then 20 women came together to change that.